ganelson/inform-evolution/proposals/0009-dialogue-sections.md

 	(About the paranormal).

 The cue must contain at least one sentence, but must not contain a paragraph break.
-Each sentence must be one of the types outlined below in (1) to (8), with each type used at most once.
-An extensive example:
+Each sentence must be one of the "clauses" outlined below.
+An extensive
+example:

-	(About the paranormal.
+	(About the Ghost.
 After the haunting beat.
 If the Ghost is in Elsinore.
 	Recurring.
 This is the Marcellus gets anxious beat.)

-As syntactic sugar, these sentences can also be combined with the use of commas or `and` to divide them.
+As syntactic sugar, semicolons can be used instead of full stops.
 For example:

-	(After the haunting beat and if the Ghost is in Elsinore, about the paranormal.
-Recurring.
-This is the Marcellus gets anxious beat.)
+	(After the haunting beat; about the paranormal; recurring.)

-#### (1) Naming sentences in cues
+In the initial draft of this proposal, commas were also allowed as syntactic sugar to divide clauses, but this led to too much ambiguity in practice.

+#### The name clause for a cue

 Each beat provides a value for the kind `dialogue beat` (see above), but most beats are nameless.
 By providing a sentence like this, the value is given